As we move out of the pandemic – the uncertainty continues. Some donors are ready to go back to in-person events, and

-As the uncertainty continues, a new reality in fundraising is clear.
-Virtual fundraising can help nonprofits survive and grow in today’s changing landscape.
+With that, a new reality in fundraising is clear.
+Virtual fundraising can help nonprofits grow in today’s changing landscape.

-Many organizations are turning to fundraisers with virtual fundraising software and live-streamed events as alternate strategies to traditional fundraising events.
-This guide outlines what you need to know to go virtual!
+Many organizations are turning to fundraisers with virtual fundraising software and live-streamed events as to provide additional options outside of in-person fundraising events.
+This guide outlines what you need to know to execute virtual!

-Having best practices in your back pocket to bring your fundraising online will definitely come in handy.
-Whether it’s part of a planned attempt to grow your online presence or in reaction to an unforeseen change affecting your event (like the COVID-19 pandemic) – nonprofits need a plan to continue fundraising and engaging donors.
+Having best practices in your back pocket to reach your donors online will come in handy.
+Whether it’s part of a planned attempt to grow your online presence or just meeting donors where they are – nonprofits need a plan to continue engaging donors.

 While virtual campaigns and events are in many ways similar to in-person events, there are specific best practices to ensure your fundraising doesn’t fall flat.
 To help, we’ve put together this go-to resource to not just survive but thrive in the virtual world!
 We’ll cover: